 Air purifier guide

-What is an air purifier?
+What does an air purifier do?

 How does an air purifier work?

 Most air purifiers use a fan to suck polluted air from around the room and push it through a series of internal filters.
 From here, the air is cleansed of pollutants and odours before being released back into the room.

 Air purifiers improve the quality of the air in your home and keep nasty allergens at bay.
 They can also banish unpleasant odours such as pet smells, cigarette smoke and cooking fumes.

 Air purifier features

 Different types of air purifier filter the air in your home in different ways.
 Here's a brief round-up of the types of air purifier and the key features to look out for.

 HEPA air purifier - Air purifiers with HEPA filters are highly effective at catching microscopic particles that cause allergies and trigger asthma.
 Best for - allergies.